Adding technology to your business might increase your revenue!

 * Don’t have the time to learn

 There is one reason why you should look past all those excuses, it’s costing your company money.
-Yes, thats right the lack of technology can actually cost your company money and affect your bottom line.
-So lets go over some examples on how this might be affecting your business.
+Yes, that’s right the lack of technology can actually cost your company money and affect your bottom line.
+So let’s go over some examples of how this might be affecting your business.

-Another great example is something I experienced last year during Valentines day.
-I went into a florist in Orange County to place an order for my wife for Valentines.
-As I was waiting my turn to be helped, the customer that was ahead of me was furious and yelling at the top of his lungs.
+Another great example is something I experienced last year during Valentine’s day.
+I went to a florist in Orange County to place an order for my wife for Valentines.
+As I was waiting for my turn to be helped, the customer that was ahead of me was furious and yelling at the top of his lungs.
 I didn’t want to stay around to listen to his rant, so I went outside to take a phone call and waited for him to leave.
 Normally I would have left, but I needed to place the order or else my wife would have been doing the same with me in a few days.
-So after he left the florist I went back in and placed my order, and of course being curious and concerned for this lady I had to ask why was he so upset.
-As it turns out they forgot to deliver flowers he ordered for his girlfriend (better him than me).
-The lady then continued to tell me the owner of the florist must have hand written down the order and misplaced the order form.
-Hand written order form!?
+So after he left the florist I went back in and placed my order, and of course, being curious and concerned for this lady I had to ask why was he so upset.
+As it turns out they forgot to deliver the flowers he ordered for his girlfriend (better him than me).
+The lady then continued to tell me the owner of the florist must have handwritten down the order and misplaced the order form.
+Handwritten order form!?
 Who still does that?
-As it turns out, this florist was taking hand written orders with pen and paper.
-The owner refused to get a computer since she’s ran her florist this way for the past 20 years and didn’t feel the need to have that added expense.
+As it turns out, this florist was taking handwritten orders with pen and paper.
+The owner refused to get a computer since she’s running her florist this way for the past 20 years and didn’t feel the need to have that added expense.
 I’m not sure if her employee will inform her of this incident and if she’ll point out where and how she’s losing money due to the lack of simple technology in her business.

 Let’s go over some areas of how she’s losing money:

 * I doubt she’ll ever get that customer back, especially if his girlfriend broke up with him